alovajs/alovajs.github.io/docs/tutorial/06-advanced/07-cache-logger.md

 ---
-title: cache logger
+title: Cache Logger
 sidebar_position: 70
 ---

-:::info version required
+:::info Usage scope

-v2.8.0+
+Fully

 :::

 In order to facilitate debugging when using the interface cache, when the request hits the cache without sending a network request, the hit cache information will be printed on the console by default, which can solve some confusion when using the cache.

-If you don't want to print cache information or custom control print cache information in some cases (such as production environment), alova also provides support for them.
+If you don't want to print cache information or custom control print cache information in some cases (such as production environment), you can also close it.

 ## Close cache logger printing

-Console printing can be turned off by setting `cacheLogger` to `false or null` when creating an alova instance.
+Console printing can be turned off by setting `cacheLogger` to `false/null` when creating an alova instance.

 ```javascript
 const alovaInstance = createAlova({